-- 6. Select the Parsing sub-tab.
-This is where you prepare the data before it is mapped. - 7.
-Follow the directions in Data parsing and cleaning to parse and clean the raw data from your customer. - 8.
-Follow the directions in Creating relationship mappings to create the data map.
-Refer to Datatypes and relationships for additional information. - 9.
-Follow the directions in Validating your maps and data to make sure that your maps and data are correct. - 10.
-Follow the directions in Previewing data to see how the data will be committed to the database. - 11.
+- 7. Follow the directions in Creating relationship mappings to create the data map.
+Refer to Datatypes and relationships for additional information. - 8.
+Follow the directions in Validating your maps and data to make sure that your maps and data are correct. - 9.
+Follow the directions in Previewing data to see how the data will be committed to the database. - 10.
 Follow the directions in Reviewing, approving, and committing data to confirm that the data is as desired and move it to the database.